zipang/bip/README.md

 Sometimes, the sole use of a class name is not enough for the effect you have in mind.

-Ìn these cases, use a JavaScript callback and do whatever you want when a bunch of images is loaded.
+In these cases, use a JavaScript callback and do whatever you want when a bunch of images is loaded.
 The callback function will receive a status object containing the status (success/error) of each image in the batch.
 When no callback is provided, a `console.log` is performed instead, thus allowing you to quickly debug image path problems..

 ```javascript
 // load and check the status of each image